The Fear of the Lord is the beginning of wisdom and knowledge. Proverbs 1:7; 9:10

 In the eighth chapter of Proverbs, Wisdom, which is the fear of God [Proverbs 9:10], is personified, and in the last verse of that chapter she says, “All them that hate me love death.”

-The fear of the Lord is laid upon us by His Spirit as we devour His Word, it is not to be frightened, or in terror of Him, but it is His gift to all those who seek and search after righteousness, so that they may walk in all His ways.
+The fear of the Lord is His to give freely to those who love and obey Him, it is not to be frightened, or in terror of Him, but it is His gift to those who will walk in all His ways.

 “let not his fear terrify me” (Job 9:34) Never shall His fear impart terror upon those whom He loves.
 “Behold, my terror (fear) shall not make thee afraid.”
 Job 33:7.